 The Medical Board of The Church Pension Fund, as may be appointed by the Chief Executive Officer and President of The Church Pension Fund or their delegate from time to time.
-As of January 1, 2023, the Medical Board is Aflac Incorporated (formerly known as Zurich American Life Insurance Company).
+As of January 1, 2024, the Medical Board is American Family Life Assurance Company of New York (Aflac).